logo of Prayatna

 -RECENT POSTS

-Prayatna Nepal is a civil society organization established by the groups of women with and without visual disabilities.
+Prayatna Nepal, a self-help organization dedicated to empowering visually impaired women and girls, was established by a collective of women both with and without visual impairments.

-Prayatna Nepal is the self-help organization working for empowering the living condition women and girls with visually impairments.
+Prayatna Nepal is the self-help organization, which is working continuously to empower the living condition of women and girls with visual impairment.

 Image Gallery